Explosive connectivity and mechanical rigidity in cubic lattice structures: Numerical Results and Analysis

 \section{Numerical Results and Analysis}

-To investigate the emergence of connectivity and rigidity, we conducted extensive numerical simulations on 3D cubic lattices of size $(L+1)\times(L+1)\times(L+1)$ for $L=1, \dots, 10$, analyzing both the NN (Shell 1) and Intra (S1--S3) models with choice parameter $k$ varied from 1 to 32.
-For each parameter set $(L,k, \text{host model})$, we performed 1,000 independent simulations, which gives a total of $1000\times 10\times 32 \times 2 = 640,000$ simulations.
-Statistical analysis, including bootstrapped t-tests~\cite{efron1992bootstrap} for the rigidity gap, is detailed in the Supplementary Information (\Cref{tab:intra_full,tab:nn_full}).
+To investigate the emergence of connectivity and rigidity, we conducted massive-scale numerical simulations on 3D cubic lattices of size $(L+1)\times(L+1)\times(L+1)$ for $L$ up to $192$, analyzing both the NN (Shell 1) and Intra (S1--S3) models with choice parameter $k$ from 1 to 32.
+Here, to balance physical accuracy with computational feasibility, we adopt a two-tiered numerical strategy.
+Sweeping 32 distinct values of the choice parameter $k$ while evaluating the 3D relaxed pebble game over $20,000$ independent realizations is exceptionally demanding computationally.
+Therefore, we first deploy our massive-scale simulation resources ($L$ up to $192$) for representative values of $k$ ($k=1, 2, 8, 32$) to rigorously characterize the phase transition behaviors in the thermodynamic limit.
+Specifically, for each parameter set $(L,k, \text{host model})$, we performed $20,000$ independent simulations, tracking the exact algorithmic step of the giant component formation to achieve $O(1/M)$ resolution across over 1.2 million thermodynamic trajectories.
+We then utilize the smaller system sizes ($L = 1 \text{ to } 10$) to perform a high-density parameter sweep across all $k = 1, 2, 3, \dots, 31, 32$, again with $20,000$ independent simulations for each setup.
+This allows us to systematically locate the non-monotonic behavior of the rigidity gap and identify the optimal choice parameter.
+Statistical analysis, including bootstrapped t-tests~\cite{efron1992bootstrap} for the rigidity gap, is detailed in the Supplementary Information (SI Section S6--S7 and Tables~S1--S3).
 The results presented below reveal the key physical behaviors and motivate the theoretical framework developed in the subsequent section.

 In our analysis, we track several key quantities to characterize the transitions.
 The order parameter for connectivity is the relative size of the largest component, $S_{\max}/N$, where $S_{\max}$ is the number of vertices in the largest connected component and $N=(L+1)^3$ is the total number of vertices in the system.
+We monitor the peak susceptibility $\chi'_{L,\max}$ (as formally defined in Definition~\ref{def:susceptibility_measures}), which serves as the primary quantity for our FSS analysis.
 To locate the transition point, we measure the exclusive susceptibility $\chi'_L$, whose peaks serve as reliable estimators for the critical thresholds.